opnfv/promise/docs/userguide/feature.userguide.rst

 * networks: the list of network uuids of the requested server instance
 * provider-id: identifier of the provider where the instance shall be created
-* reservation-id: identifier of a resource reservation the *create-instance* is issued against
+* reservation-id: identifier of a resource reservation the *create-instance*

-The Brahamputra implementation of Promise has the following limitations:
+The Colorado implementation of Promise has the following limitations:

 * All create server instance requests shall pass through the Promise shim-layer such that Promise can keep track of all allocation requests.
 This